Wave Petunias 101: A Beginner’s Guide to Planting and Caring

 Growing these petunias is easy, even for beginners.
 Here are some tips to help you get started:

-Use only two or three plants per 12 inch pot.
+Use only two or three plants per 12-inch pot.
 Don’t overcrowd them!
+Wave petunias do develop a larger root mass and can become root-bound if you plant too many together.

 If you’re planting them directly in the ground, space them about 12 inches apart and plant them at the same depth as their nursery pots.